raizen74/chatter-ui/README.md

 Pushed messages are filtered by `chatId` and not sent to the sender (`userId`)

-Define the `ChatDocument` schema as an aggregation of `MessageDocument` and execute **MongoDB aggregations** in the chats and messages services layers to operate these schemas
+ReModel the `ChatDocument` MongoDB schema as an aggregation of `MessageDocument` and execute **MongoDB aggregations** in the chats and messages service layers to operate these schemas